sarowish/ytsub/README.md

 database = "/home/username/.local/share/ytsub/videos.db" # Path to database file
 instances = "/home/username/.config/ytsub/instances" # Path to instances file
-tabs = ["videos"] # Tabs to fetch videos from [possible values: videos, shorts, streams] api = "invidious" # API to be used for fetching videos [possible values: invidious, local] refresh_threshold = 600 # Time in seconds that needs to pass before refreshing a channel using the refresh_channels command rss_threshold = 125 # Use RSS if the number of channels being refreshed or being subscribed to exceeds the specified amount tick_rate = 200 # Tick rate in milliseconds
+tabs = ["videos"] # Tabs to fetch videos from [possible values: videos, shorts, streams] api = "local" # API to be used for fetching videos [possible values: invidious, local] refresh_threshold = 600 # Time in seconds that needs to pass before refreshing a channel using the refresh_channels command rss_threshold = 125 # Use RSS if the number of channels being refreshed or being subscribed to exceeds the specified amount tick_rate = 200 # Tick rate in milliseconds